 Your doctor might suspect that the blockage is caused by cancer and will want to do some tests.
 For example, blood tests.
 They will also ask questions about other symptoms you may have and how long you’ve had them, and examine you.

 Other tests and scans you might have include:

 - an ultrasound scan

 - a type of MRI scan called MRCP- which stands for magnetic resonance cholangio pancreatography

 Your doctor will explain what tests you need and why you need them.

 We have information on the different tests and scans you might have to find out if you have cancer.

 Treatment for Courvoisier syndrome

-If the cancer can be removed with surgery, it can sometimes be cured and can allow the bile to flow again.
+If cancer is the cause and can be removed with surgery, it can sometimes be cured and can allow the bile to flow again.

-Advanced cancers can not be removed but your doctor might suggest putting in a small tube called a stent to allow the bile to drain away.
-This relieves the jaundice.
-They might also suggest treatment with chemotherapy or radiotherapy to try to shrink the cancer for a while.
+They might also suggest treatment with chemotherapy or radiotherapy.
+This is to try to shrink the cancer for a while.
 This treatment doesn't work for everyone, but new treatments are always being tried.